viamrobotics/docs/docs/configure/triggers.md

 Select the data types for which the Trigger should send requests.
 Whenever data of the specified data types is ingested, a `POST` request will be sent.

-{{% alert title="Note" color="note" %}}

-You must have [data capture](/services/data/capture/) and [cloud sync](/services/data/cloud-sync/) configured for the relevant components to use this trigger and the component must return the type of data you configure in the trigger's **Data Types**.
-For example, if you want to trigger a trigger on temperature readings, configure data capture and sync on your temperature sensor.
-{{% /alert %}}

 {{% /tab %}}
 {{% tab name="Part is online" %}}